Pair condensation in a Finite Trapped Fermi Gas

 \ssec{Hamiltonian and model space}We consider equal numbers $N_{\uparrow}=N_{\downarrow}=N/2=10$ of two species of fermions interacting at very short range in a spherical harmonic trap with frequency $\omega$.
 The interaction $V(\bm{r})$ is modeled as a contact interaction $V(\bm{r}) = V_0 \delta (\bm{r})$, which acts only in the $s$-wave channel and therefore allows only particles of different species to interact.
 We apply the AFMC method in the framework of a configuration-interaction (CI) shell model space spanned by the single-particle eigenstates $|n l m \rangle$ of the harmonic trap ($n$ is the radial quantum number, $l$ is the orbital angular momentum and $m$ is its projection) with energies $\varepsilon_{nl}=(2n+l+3/2)\hbar\omega$.
 The model space is truncated to $\Nmax$ oscillator shells, i.e., we take only oscillator states with $2n+l \leq \Nmax$.
 We denote the total number of such states by ${\cal N}_s$.
 By studying the convergence of observables as a function of $\Nmax$ we determine a cutoff for which the observables are well-converged at all temperatures of interest.
 The interaction strength $V_0$ for each value of $\Nmax$ is tuned to reproduce the exact ground state energy $E_0$ of the two-particle system ($E_0 = 2 \hbar \omega$ at unitarity).

 \ssec{AFMC method}The AFMC method works by applying a Hubbard-Stratonovich (HS) transformation~\cite{Hubbard1959} to the propagator $e^{-\beta \hat{H}}$ (where $\beta$ is the inverse temperature $T$) and evaluating the resulting multidimensional path integral by Monte Carlo methods.
-We apply the CI shell model formalism commonly used in nuclear physics~\cite{Lang1993,Alhassid1994,Koonin1997,Alhassid2001a}.
-The thermal propagator is expressed as a path integral
+We apply the CI shell model formalism commonly used in nuclear physics~\cite{Lang1993,Alhassid1994,Koonin1997,Alhassid2001a} and recently in cold atoms~\cite{Ozen2009}.
+The propagator is expressed as a path integral

 where the integration is over auxiliary fields $\sigma(\tau)$ that depend on the imaginary time $\tau$ ($0\leq \tau \leq \beta$), $\hat U_\sigma$ is the many-particle propagator for a system of noninteracting fermions moving in external fields $\sigma(\tau)$, and $G_\sigma$ is a Gaussian weight.
 To facilitate numerical evaluation the imaginary time is discretized into a finite number $N_\tau$ of points $\tau_n = n \Delta \beta$, where $\Delta \beta = \beta/N_\tau$.
 The calculations become exact in the limit $\Delta \beta \rightarrow 0$.
 We find that observables scale linearly versus $\Delta\beta$ for $\Delta \beta \leq 1/32$ and take the limit $\Delta \beta \rightarrow 0$ by a linear extrapolation.